jinx2321/CS470/README.md

 - `process_groq.py`: Contains comments explaining how to run it, please refer to it directly for guidance.

+- `evaluation.ipynb`: Run all cells in the notebook to generate the evaluation graphs.

 ## Results

 Key findings: